 PCF Elettronica Mod.
-2001. portable Hot FID VOC monitor is a quite simple instrument, studied, developed, and manufactured for operation at emissions or industrial installations where just the power supply and the hole for the insertion of the probe must be available.
+C 2011, Dual Hot FID portable VOC monitor is an extremely compact instrument studied, developed and manufactured for operation at emissions or industrial installations where just the power supply and the hole for the insertion of the probe must be available.

-The hydrogen consumption is very low (27 ml/min.) and the zero air generator is in-built into the instrument.
+The hydrogen consumption is quite low (56 ml/min.) and the zero air generator is in-built into the instrument.